alanng10/Tool/Docue/Class/a.md

 Make command has module infra to execute the module list make.

 Make command does not use Console Program to trigg execute the make.

+Make command does not use Console Program to trigg Class compiler module list to make the module list.